semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 :::
 ## Conditions for PR comment creation

-PR comments appear for the following types of scans and under certain conditions:
+PR comments appear for the following types of scans under these conditions:

 <CommentTriggers />